QuantEcon/python-lecture-sandpit.myst/lectures/prob_matrix.md

 plt.show()
 ```

-Next  we can simulate from  a built-in `numpy` function  and calculate the sample marginal distribution from the sample mean and variance.
+Next  we can simulate from  a built-in `numpy` function  and calculate a **sample** marginal distribution from the sample mean and variance.

 ```{code-cell} ipython3
 μ= np.array([0, 5])